kaizen-ai/kaizenflow/docs/notes/workflow.git.md

     ```bash
     > git checkout PartTask274
     ```

-- Check what are the commits that are in the current branch but not in master:
+- Check what are the commits that are in the current branch `HEAD` but not in `master`:
     ```bash
     > gll master..HEAD
     > git log master..HEAD